APPENDICES

 Claude-Louis, born in January 1666, died at three months old.

-Bernard, born in December 1667, also received a seigneury and became Bernard D'Amours, sieur de Plaine or Des Plaines.
+Bernard, born in December 1667, also received a seigneurie and became Bernard D'Amours, sieur de Plaine or Des Plaines.
 He married first to Jeanne, daughter of former Acadian governor Alexandre Le Borgne de Belisle, at Port-Royal in September 1697, after he had served as an officer with his older brother, Louis, in Iberville's successful expedition against English settlements in Newfoundland.
 Jeanne gave Bernard five children, including four sons, but only one of them married, twice, into the Boucher de Montbrun and Coulon de Villiers families.
 In November 1716 at St.-Thomas de Montmagny, Bernard remarried to Élisabeth, daughter of Jacques Couillard dit Despres.
 She gave Bernard 10 more children, including two sons who married into the Vallerand, Joncas, and Belanger families.

 Youngest son Philippe, born in February 1680, married first to Marie-Madeleine, daughter of Pierre Mesnage, at Québec in February 1722.
 In March 1728, at Beauport, he remarried to Marie-Anne-Louise, daughter of Ignace Juchereau.
 He died in February 1747, age 67.